Double bubble plumbings and two-curve flops: Introduction

 On the B-side, our models are neighbourhoods of pairs of floppable curves meeting at a point.
 Set $R_0 = \bK[u,v,x,y] / ( uv - xy^2)$ and $R_k = \bK[u,v,x,y] / (uv - xy(x^{k}+y))$ for all $k\geq 1$.
 It turns out in all cases that there is a specific crepant resolution $f\colon Y_k \to \Spec R_k$ with $f^{-1}(0)$ comprising a pair of $(-1,-1)$-rational curves $\Curve_1$ and $\Curve_2$ meeting at a single point.
 Consider the subcategory

-It is easy to see that $\scrC_k\subseteq\{ a\in\Db(\coh Y_k)\mid \mathbf{R}f_*a=0\}$, with equality holding if and only if $k\geq 1$.
-Either way, all objects of $\scrC_k$ are necessarily supported on the exceptional locus.
+All objects of $\scrC_k$ are necessarily supported on the exceptional locus.
 Results of \cite{Bridgeland} show that $\scrC_k$ is independent of the choice of small resolution in characteristic zero, and we extend this to characteristic $p$ below.
 Similarly, in characteristic zero the papers \cite{DW-twists_and_braids, Wemyss-MMP} show that $\scrC_0$ admits a $\MBr_3$ action, whereas $\scrC_k$ admits a $\PBr_3$ action for all $k>0$.
 Happily, these too generalise to all characteristics.